elastic/ecs/rfcs/0001-rfc-environment.md

 Stage 1: Describe at a high-level how these field changes will be used in practice.
 Real world examples are encouraged.
 The goal here is to understand how people would leverage these fields to gain insights or solve problems. ~1-3 paragraphs.
 -->

-`service.environment` will typically be used as a "static attribute" defined in the configuration of the collector (Filebeat, Metricbeat, APM, Auditbeat...).
+`service.environment` will typically be used as a "static field" defined in the configuration of the collector (Filebeat, Metricbeat, APM, Auditbeat...).

 Note that all the Beats come with an alternative non standard field example `fields.env` (see filebeat.yml, metricbeat.yml or auditbeat.yml) and APM use the variable `-Delastic.apm.environment`